 - security clearance review/appeals,

-- and estate/probate matters — just to name a few!
+- and military pay cases — just to name a few!

 PLG was formed on the idea that the military community is often far from home and without any way to find knowledgeable and trustworthy attorneys when a legal matter arises.
 This common military problem is not unique to any particular legal issue; therefore, we make it our duty to attempt to refer cases to trustworthy attorneys if we cannot handle them ourselves.
 We highly recommend you call regardless of your legal issue to see how we can help.